frodeto/sms-backup-processor/README.md

 ## Purpose

-This project is intended as a demo/example project for Spring Boot/Kotlin with Maven, and also an example usage of XML deserialization using the framework `Simple` (http://simple.sourceforge.net).
+This project is intended as a demo/example project for Spring Boot and Kotlin with Maven, and also an example usage of XML deserialization using the framework `Simple` (http://simple.sourceforge.net).

 ## Functionality